-- Total miles of pipeline: 375
+- Total miles of natural gas pipeline: 400

-- Total field compression horsepower: 48,000
+- Total field compression horsepower: 70,000

-- Total processing capacity: 320 MMcf/d
+- Total processing capacity: 520 MMcf/d

-- Total processing capacity under construction: 400 MMcf/d
+- Total processing capacity under construction: 200 MMcf/d

-EagleClaw Midstream is the largest privately held midstream operator in the Southern Delaware Basin.
+EagleClaw Midstream Ventures, LLC is the largest privately held midstream operator in the Southern Delaware Basin.
 EagleClaw owns and operates natural gas gathering and processing facilities located primarily in Reeves County, Texas.
 These facilities serve producers targeting stacked pay zones in the Delaware Basin, including the Upper and Middle Wolfcamp, Bone Spring and the Avalon Shale formations.

 An 18-mile NGL line connects the East Toyah Processing Complex to Lone Star’s West Texas Gateway Pipeline, which transports NGLs to the market center at Mont Belvieu, Texas.
 The East Toyah complex also is connected to Kinder Morgan’s El Paso 1600 Pipeline, and by April 2017 will have an additional connect into ONEOK’s WestTex Transmission System, an intrastate natural gas pipeline system that connects into the Roadrunner Gas Transmission Pipeline (“Roadrunner”).
 Phase One of the Roadrunner project is complete and currently serving markets in El Paso, Texas, and Mexico.